GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/default-chat-channel-namer-max-member-names-separator.md

 Examples:

-  - If channel has some name, ie. `Channel 1`, this returns `Channel 1`
+  - If channel has some name, for example `Channel 1`, this returns `Channel 1`

   - If channel has no name and is not direct message, this returns channel ID of the channel